Skip to main content

 3. Use an RV Mail Forwarding Service

-Note that professional forwarding services require a monthly subscription.
-Make sure you include this in your RV budget.
+Keep in mind that these services typically charge a monthly subscription fee, so include this in your RV budget.

 4. Try USPS General Delivery or a P.O.
 Box

-USPS has a couple options for receiving mail while RVing.
-These are best for long-term RV stays.
-If you will be in one location for more than a month, a P.O. box is a reasonably-priced option for receiving mail nearby.
+USPS offers options for receiving mail while RVing, ideal for longer stays.
+If you plan to be in one location for over a month, consider renting a P.O. box for a reasonable price.

-Post offices can also receive General Delivery mail, which is held at the post office for 10 days for pickup.
-You must confirm this option with the local postmaster, so call your post office and ask about General Delivery.
-They can provide the necessary details.
+You can also use USPS General Delivery, which holds mail at the post office for up to 10 days for pickup.
+Be sure to confirm this option with the local postmaster, as details may vary.

 RVer Receiving Package Delivery